-The robotics program at St. Vincent -St. Mary High School is an extracurricular activity for its students with interests STEM (science, technology, engineering and math).
+The robotics program at St. Vincent -St. Mary High School (STVM) is an extracurricular activity for its students with interests STEM (science, technology, engineering and math).
 The FIRST Tech Challenge is a robotics competition for high school students based on a sports model.
-This school year, the school is fielding two teams that will compete in the FIRST Tech Challenge (FTC).
-Each team has approximately 8 students on it and meets after school on Monday through Thursday and Saturdays in the Robotics & Rocketry Lab.
-Teams are responsible for designing, building and programming their robots to complete a both a set of autonomous and remote controlled tasks.
-Points are awarded based on the difficulty of the task.
+For the last several years, STVM has fielded three teams that compete in the FIRST Tech Challenge (FTC).
+Each team has approximately 8 students on it and meets after school on Monday through Thursday and some Saturdays in the Robotics & Rocketry Lab.
+Teams are responsible for designing, building and programming their robots to complete a both a set of autonomous and remote-controlled tasks.
+Points are awarded based on the difficulty of completing the task.

-"The importance of this program is that is allows students who may not think they were very good at science or math to discover an aptitude when challenged with a "hands on" type of project that involves scientific principles at the heart of engineering design," said Robert Engels, STVM Science Department Chair and Robotics advisor.
+"The importance of this program is that is allows students who may not think they were very good at science or math to discover an aptitude when challenged with a "hands on" type of project that involves scientific principles at the heart of engineering design," said Robert Engels, STVM Robotics advisor.